 As I have said before, wedding photography preparation is so important when photographing the biggest event of someone’s life.
 Many photographers don’t bother with much preparation or planning.
 They think that because they have shot numerous weddings at a certain venue before, they don’t need to go there beforehand.

 I have arrived at familiar venues before only to see complete refurbishments going on with entire sections of a hotel being torn down.
 Luckily it was well before the day, but the layout had changed completely.

-Wedding photography can be very well paid and I for one, consider myself extremely lucky to be able to make a living from something I love doing.
+Wedding photography can be very well paid and I for one, consider myself extremely lucky.
+Lucky to be able to make a living from something I love doing.
 Think of your alternative career paths and then think to yourself,

 For the larger weddings I usually do a dry run;